DOH-JDJ0303/vaper-docs/docs/pages/overview.md

 sample01,sample01_R1.fastq.gz,sample01_R2.fastq.gz,Betacoronavirus-wg-1
 ```
 ### *Example:* Multiple references
-Multiple references can be supplied for each sample using a semi-colin (`;`).
+Multiple references can be supplied for each sample using a semicolon (`;`).
 You can supply file paths and reference names at the same time 🙌!

 `samplesheet.csv:`
 ```